-The Pozen Family Center for Human Rights supports research projects allowing University of Chicago faculty to explore critical dimensions of human rights thought and practice.
-The Pozen Center encourages collaborative work across disciplines and schools, and projects that draw students and the broader University community into the research work of faculty.
+The Pozen Center supports research projects that allow University of Chicago faculty to explore critical dimensions of human rights thought and practice.
+We encourage collaborative work across disciplines and schools, and projects that draw students and the broader University community into the research work of faculty.

 Projects can span anywhere from one to three years.
-They might include working group meetings, performances, workshops, conferences, and edited volumes.
+They might include a speaker series, working group meetings, performances, workshops, conferences, or edited volumes.
 Alternatively, a project could operate as a laboratory designed to offer solutions to a particular human rights problem.
-The Pozen Center offers financial, strategic, and administrative support for these projects.
+We offer financial, strategic, and administrative support for these projects.

 Gina Fedock (SSA) and Claudia Flores (Law School) are currently completing Year 2 of a project on implementing human rights standards for women, which examines how and the extent to which international human rights standards have been domesticated and implemented through improved policies and practices to support the protection of women’s human rights.
 For more information, see the project page.